With apologies to The China Daily Show.

 Clive was not going to fall on his knees and seek forgiveness before the mums and dads of Australia, and then hope against hope that the High Court would rule in his $12m favour.

-While he is a populist clown who enjoys a greater public approval rating than most pundits will accept – such is intense dislike of the Abbott Government – he is no fool when it comes to the public conversation.
+While he is a populist clown who enjoys a greater public approval rating than most pundits will admit – such is intense dislike of the Abbott Government – he is no fool when it comes to the public conversation.

 Language is a slippery and highly evocative commodity.